Last Updated on 5th March 2025

 • Whether it refers only to details that could have been obtained from previous emails?

-If you have been the victim of cyber fraud and are looking for guidance on email scams and negligence claims then call us on 0333 888 0403 for free initial advice.
+If you have been the victim of cyber fraud and are looking for guidance on email scams and negligence claims then just contact our 0333 888 0403 or email [email protected] and our professional negligence solicitors will assess your claim.